Be Aware of Consumer Scams

 3) Foreclosure Rescue: Consumers with homes in foreclosure are contacted by swindlers who claim they can halt the process and save the home - for a fee.
 Consumers all over the country are receiving letters, phone calls and even personal visits from these people, who ask $450 to $1,500 in advance.

 Most make a few worthless phone calls and then disappear.
 Some actually try to have the victim sign over their house, claiming they will make payments and the consumer need only pay rent for a year.
 Actually they refinance the excess equity, pocket the money, then abandon the consumer - who loses the house anyway and owes even MORE money!

 4) Work From Home Opportunities: Ads promising 'Work At Home' or 'Work From Home' are almost always scams, but these con artists often advertise on internet sites like Monster.com and CareerBuilder.com - even Craig's List.

 "Overseas Agent needed.
 Our company is a textile manufacturer in Birmingham, England.
 Due to money exchange and tax law complications, we are seeking an American Agent who can serve as our representative.
 The person we select is welcome to work out of their home.
 Earnings are estimated at $50,000 and above.
 No prior experience is needed.
 To apply, send resume to _____"

 Hundreds of consumers apply for these jobs.
 They may be asked for processing fees of $30 to several hundred dollars each.
 They are told, "You're hired" but have no idea that the "jobs" involve counterfeit checks, stolen credit card numbers, or other scams.
 They end up sending thousands of their own dollars overseas, then running the risk of being arrested for fraud!

-which will undoubtedly increase in the coming months.
-We URGE consumers to contact our office 1-800-743-4222 or visit the Better Business Bureau
+The Better Business Bureau urges consumers to contact their our office at 1-800-743-4222 or visit the Better Business Bureau